-Some on Slack created a #haiku channel, and that’s reminded me I’ve always wanted to make a haiku bot.
+A colleague created a #haiku channel on our work slack, and that’s reminded me I’ve always wanted to make a haiku bot.
 I’ve decided to just extend an old markov generator slack bot I made a while back, using this as an opportunity not just to do the fun haiku stuff but also get some experience with organizing a python project (versus a messy one-off scrip).

 For a little background…

 - Instead of just forking some random haiku detector repo (there are quite a few), I just decided to do a “guided” implementation. i.e. taking this guy’s approach to haiku detection.
 He derives syllable information from the CMU Pronouncing Dictionary, resulting in a static dictionary of words/syllables (versus some sort of smarter natural language thing).

 - I finally created a github repo for it.
 See: https://github.com/andreimarks/ambot-slack .
 Unfortunately, I was a little bit lazy w/r/t setting up even the original local repo.
 I think I just wrote the original version of the script in a feverish evening/afternoon and set the repo up as an afterthought later.
 The markovslack bot is actually in a broken state, unfortunately.
 But I suppose after I’m finished with the haiku bot I might be motivated enough to go back and fix it.

 - A working haiku bot module.
 MVP is a bot that checks all incoming messages for haikus and posts them to the #haiku channel, as well as

 - Clean up the ambot repo so that it’s clean and modular.

 - Move the json files that are storing all the slack messages I scrape (I don’t have admin access for a full export) over to a real database (probably will use